ycm-core/YouCompleteMe/CONTRIBUTING.md

     _utmost_ importance.
 Other people will have to maintain your code so don't just throw stuff against the wall until things kinda work.

+3.  **Split your pull request into several smaller ones if possible.** This makes it easier to review your changes, which means they will be merged faster.

-3.  **Write tests for your code**.
+4.  **Write tests for your code**.
 If you're changing the VimScript code then you don't have to since it's hard to test that code.
 This is also why you should strive to implement your change in Python if at all possible (and if it makes sense to do so).
 Python is also _much_ faster than VimScript.

-4.  **Explain in detail why your pull request makes sense.** Ask yourself, would this feature be helpful to others?
+5.  **Explain in detail why your pull request makes sense.** Ask yourself, would this feature be helpful to others?
 Not just a few people, but a lot of YCM’s users?
 See, good features are useful to many.
 If your feature is only useful to you and _maybe_ a couple of others, then that’s not a good feature.